 Enjoying the outdoors no longer needs to mean roughing it in a tiny tent and sleeping bag.
-Glamping, one of the newest trends in travel, is camping with a serious upgrade.
 From decked-out retro campers to posh treehouses, there are plenty of places around Tennessee to enjoy nature without sacrificing comfort.
-Here are a few of our favorite places to get the full glamping experience in Tennessee:
+Here are a few places to get the full glamping experience in Tennessee.

 This luxury outdoor resort outside of Gatlinburg, Tennessee, will give you major summer camp flashbacks.
 It has a variety of options for outdoorsy digs, including luxury treehouses, retro campers and safari tents.
 Wi-Fi and outlets are available at all the Camp LeConte accommodations except the primitive tent sites, and a bathhouse and heated saltwater pool is available for all guests.
 This camping site is located right outside the Great Smoky Mountains National Park, which has countless trails to hike, zip lining, rafting and many other activities.
 And Camp LeConte is less than 30 minutes away from the famous amusement park Dollywood.

-This rustic cabin nestled in the woods in Smithville, Tennessee, allows you to experience the peace and quiet of nature while still being close to Nashville.
-The luxury accommodations feature private decks with a breathtaking view of the forest, premium bedding, Wi-Fi and private bathrooms.
+This rustic, luxury resort nestled in the woods in Smithville, Tennessee, allows you to experience the peace and quiet of nature while still being close to Nashville.
+The accommodations feature private decks with a breathtaking view of the forest, premium bedding, Wi-Fi and private bathrooms.
 Evins Mill’s chefs use local ingredients to create a fresh gourmet culinary experience for guests.
 Whether you’re coming with a group, need to-go boxed lunches for a day trip or simply want a romantic dinner for two, the staff can make you a delicious meal for any occasion.
-You can hike, swim or fish on-site, or try countless outdoor activities in the surrounding area including Carmac Falls, located on the property.
+You can hike, swim or fish on-site, or try countless outdoor activities in the surrounding area.
 Evins Mill also has a variety of common areas and meeting spaces, making it a great place for reunions, weddings or other group gatherings.

 This eco-friendly, LEED-certified hostel has become a base camp for adventurous travelers in Chattanooga.
 The Crash Pad’s owners’ goal is to help establish the city as one of the best places for outdoor activities in the U.S. You can either stay in one of the hostel’s 24 bunk beds or one of its five private rooms, but either way, you get a complimentary DIY breakfast.
 In addition, The Crash Pad offers free Wi-Fi, bathrooms, a fully-equipped kitchen, and several common areas to hang out and relax.
 There are several spots to grab food and a drink within walking distance of The Crash Pad; and downtown Chattanooga is only a few miles away.
 As outdoor aficionados themselves, the staff at The Crash Pad will happily direct you to all the best places to hike, climb, raft and more in Chattanooga.
 The Crash Pad also supports the local community by partnering with tons of local and eco-friendly businesses.